Formal complaints

 • If you have more than one concern, it helps to number the points you are making, so we can make sure we answer all your concerns.

-• If you make a complaint on behalf of someone else, complete the relevant consent form so that we can respond to you and disclose confidential details of the patient’s care.
+Please note: if you are making a complaint on behalf of someone else, you will need to complete the relevant consent form, which will be sent to you along with an acknowledgment letter.
+This is so that we can respond to you and disclose confidential details of the patient’s care.
 The investigation will not commence until consent is received.

 Barnet Hospital